giwoning/yelp-review-scraper/Readme-en.md

 If AWS mode is on, the target list must be located in S3 Bucket.
 Otherwise, the code and target list must be in the same folder.

+## Specify Indices
+You can specifiy indices which the program will work on by typing indices on `index_set.txt`.
+The distinct indices must be separated by comma (',').
+If some indices in `index_set.txt` are out of index range, the program will detect it and be terminated immediately.

 ## Setup
 All code was developed ans tested on Windows 10 Version 21H2 with Python 3.7.6 and Selenium 4.0.0.